 Lower Saxony – Scotland Joint Forum

 Next to this, there will be plenty of opportunity to network, engage in discussions and find new partners.
 Please find the official invitation here.

-Join us for the Lower Saxony – Scotland Joint Forum 2021!
+Join us for the Lower Saxony – Scotland Joint Forum 2022!
 The participation in the event is free of charge.

 ECAS – IDEA AND MISSION

 In times of change and political uncertainty, it is essential to strengthen academic ties through developing joint projects and activities and extending ones networks.
 It is ECAS’s ambition to facilitate exchange and cooperation as well as advance education and research with a strong focus on interdisciplinarity.
 In this way, ECAS is emblematic of the European idea.

 ECAS is an independent and interdisciplinary research institute jointly run by Leuphana and the UofG.
 It provides academics, staff and students from Lower Saxony and Scotland with a platform to develop and carry out joint research, develop new educational programmes, pursue commercial and industrial engagement with other partners and supporting any other activity enhancing.